britton-clapp/cse204faq/content/questions/How Do Late Coupons Work.md

 ---

 Each student starts with a set number of late coupons.
 When a late assignment is graded, a coupon is deducted for each day the assignment is late.
 When there are no coupons remaining, points will be deducted for each day that the assignment is late.

+You can view how many late coupons you have left by checking the "Late Coupons Remaining" assignment in Canvas.